-It’s every Uber driver’s worst nightmare: You try to log into the Uber Driver app and find that your account has been disabled or you cannot go online.
+It’s every Uber driver’s worst nightmare: You try to log into the Uber Driver app and find that you can’t go online because your account has been disabled.

 Article Contents